guidovicino/vibecodedscripts/nas_write_benchmark/README.md

 # NAS Write Monitor

-`nas_write_benchmark.sh.sh` is a portable Bash script that measures write performance on NAS or other mounted storage using only coreutils tools (`dd`, `awk`, `date`).
+`nas_write_benchmark.sh` is a portable Bash script that measures write performance on NAS or other mounted storage using only coreutils tools (`dd`, `awk`, `date`).
 It creates temporary files of a configurable size, records the write duration, logs metrics, and removes the test files immediately so the target directory stays clean.
 The script can also summarize an existing log to provide aggregated insights such as total throughput, min/max/average durations, and success/failure counts.

 ## Requirements